velopaymentsapi/velo-node/docs/UsersApi.md

 let opts = {
   'type': new VeloPayments.UserType(), // UserType | The Type of the User.
   'status': new VeloPayments.UserStatus(), // UserStatus | The status of the User.
-  'entityId': null, // String | The entityId of the User.
+  'entityId': "entityId_example", // String | The entityId of the User.
+  'payeeType': new VeloPayments.PayeeType(), // PayeeType | The Type of the Payee entity.
+Either COMPANY or INDIVIDUAL.
   'page': 1, // Number | Page number.
 Default is 1.
   'pageSize': 25, // Number | The number of results to return in a page 'sort': "'email:asc'" // String | List of sort fields (e.g. ?sort=email:asc,lastName:asc) Default is email:asc 'name' The supported sort fields are - email, lastNmae.